davidgasquez/handbook/content/rationality.md

   - Intuitive vs. Rational.
 System 1 vs System 2.
   - Maximizing vs. Satisficing.
 Go for the optimal decision or simply try to find a solution that is good enough.
   - Well defined goal vs. blurred objective.
 Planning all the details or trying to be as flexible as possible.
+- Anecdotes are not data.
+Good data is carefully measured and collected information based on a range of subject-dependent factors, including, but not limited to, controlled variables, meta-analysis, and randomization.
+- Most experts aren't communicators and most communicators aren't experts.
+This often results in research on issues being spun with a narrative by the time it reaches the public.
 - How to make smart decisions once you have the data (DECIDE framework):
   1. Define the problem.
 Understand the problem at hand.
 Look for examples, think about, come up with explanations, get data, ...
   2. Establish the criteria.
 List all the factors you want to consider before making a decision.